Ecclesiastes 9 — The chapter that turns mortality into the best reason to stop waiting

 And nobody remembered him.

-is better than strength.
-But the poor man's gets overlooked.
+Wisdom is better than strength.
+But the poor man's wisdom gets overlooked.
 His words go unheard.

 Let that land.
 A man saved an entire city.
 Not with money.
 Not with military power.
 Not with connections.
 With .
 And after it was over, everyone moved on.
 Nobody built a statue.
 Nobody wrote a song.
 Nobody even remembered his name.

-closed the chapter with two proverbs that feel like they could have been written this morning:
+closed the chapter with two that feel like they could have been written this morning:

 The quiet words of the wise are worth more than the shouting of a ruler surrounded by fools.

-In a world that rewards volume, says the quiet voice in the room is usually the one worth listening to.
-The loudest person isn't the wisest.
-The most confident isn't the most correct.
+In a world that rewards volume, Solomon says the quiet voice in the room is usually the one worth listening to.
+The loudest person isn't the wisest. a profoundly confident isn't a deeply correct.
 And all it takes is one reckless person to undo what took years of careful to build.

-That's the tension leaves you with. is better. saves cities. outlasts brute force.
+That's the tension Solomon leaves you with.
+Wisdom is better.
+Wisdom saves cities.
+Wisdom outlasts brute force.
 But it doesn't always get the credit.
 And a single act of foolishness can tear down everything it built.
-So pursue anyway.
+So pursue wisdom anyway.
 Live fully anyway.
 Do your work with everything you have — not because the outcome is guaranteed, but because this is the life you were given.
 And it won't last forever.